jamhed/argovue/USAGE.md

 ## Workflow

 All work is done in Docker containers created by Developers.
-Containers are defined in GitHub repositories, built with [Drone CI](https://drone.prod.init.ak8s.mckinsey.com) either per commit, per branch or by git tag, and kept in Firm-Wide [registry](registry.mckinsey.com).
+Containers are defined in GitHub repositories, built with [Drone CI](https://drone.prod.init.ak8s.mckinsey.com) either per commit, per branch or by git tag, and kept in `registry.mckinsey.com`.

 To orchestrate container execution [Argo Workflow](https://github.com/argoproj/argo/blob/master/examples/README.md) is used.
 Workflows are executed by Kubernetes in specified namespace.
 Namespace is provisioned by Cluster administrator either by Rancher UI, or with kubectl cli: `kubectl create namespace insights`.
 Once namespace is created its secrets are accessible in [Vault](https://vault.prod.init.ak8s.mckinsey.com/ui/), access to Vault is managed by [Okta group](https://fia-portal.intranet.mckinsey.com) membership.

 ## HowTo